-Delegated matter Delegated to 3 Operational responsibility g.
+Delegated matter Delegated to 2 Operational responsibility g.
 Approve prepayment arrangements Director of Finance Director of Finance 31.
-Nursing , a.
+Nursing a.
 Compliance with statutory and Director of Nursing Professional nursing and midwifery regulatory arrangements relating to &Midwifery leads professional nursing and midwifery practice b.
 Matters involving individual professional Director of Nursing Professional nursing and midwifery competence of nursing and midwifery staff & Midwifery leads c.
 Compliance with professional training Director of Nursing Professional nursing and midwifery and development of nursing and midwifery & Midwifery leads staff d.
 Quality assurance of nursing and Director of Nursing Professional nursing and midwifery midwifery processes & Midwifery leads 32.
-Patient Services Agreements a.
-Negotiation of Foundation Trust Chief Executive Director of Finance and Director of Contract and Non Commercial Contracts Operations b.
+Patient Services Agreements · · · · · · · · · · · · · · · · · · · a.
+Negotiation of Foundation Trust Chief Executive Director of Finance and Chief Contract and Non Commercial Contracts Operating Officer b.
 Quantifying and monitoring out of area Director of Finance Director Operations and Deputy treatments Director of Finance c.
-Reporting actual and forecast income Director of Finance Director of Operations and Deputy including payment by results Director of Finance d.
-Costing Foundation Trust Agency Director of Finance Director of Operations and Deputy Purchase Contracts and Non Commercial Director of Finance Contracts e.
-Reference costing / Payment by Results Director of Finance Deputy Director of Finance f.
-Ad hoc costing relating to changes in Director of Finance Director of Operations and Deputy activity, developments, business cases and Director of Finance bids for funding 33.
-Patients' property (in conjunction with n financial advice) a.
-Ensuring patients and guardians are Chief Executive Director of Nursing & Midwifery informed about patients' monies and , property procedures on admission b.
+Reporting actual and forecast income Director of Finance Chief Operating Officer and Deputy including payment by results Director of Finance d.
+Costing Foundation Trust Agency Director of Finance Chief Operating Officer and Deputy Purchase Contracts and Non Commercial Director of Finance Contracts e.
+National Cost Collection Exercise Director of Finance Deputy Director of Finance f.
+Ad hoc costing relating to changes in Director of Finance Chief Operating Officer and Deputy activity, developments, business cases and Director of Finance bids for funding 33.
+Patients' property (in conjunction with a.
+Ensuring patients and guardians are Chief Executive Director of Nursing & Midwifery informed about patients' monies and property procedures on admission b.
 Prepare detailed written instructions for Director of Finance Deputy Director of Finance the administration of patients' property or Financial Controller c.
-Informing staff of their duties in respect Director of Finance Divisional Managers, Hewitt Centre of patients' property Managing Director, Clinical Managers and Legal Services Manager d.
+Informing staff of their duties in respect Director of Finance Divisional Managers, Clinical of patients' property Managers and Legal Services Manager d.
 Issuing property of deceased patients Director of Finance Deputy Director of Finance or (See SFI 6.25).
 In accordance with Financial Controller in conjunction Delegated Limits Table B Section 4 with nominated Divisional Lead 34.
-Human Resources • a.
-Develop Human resource policies and Director of Director of Workforce and strategies for approval by the Board of Workforce and Marketing Directors including training, industrial Marketing relations b.
-Nomination of officers to enter into Director of Divisional Managers, Hewitt Centre contracts of employment regarding staff, Workforce and Managing Director or Heads of agency staff or consultancy service Marketing Departments contracts · c.
-Ensure that all employees are issued Director of Director of Workforce and with a contract of employment in a form Workforce and Marketing 1 = =================================== · J
+Human Resources a.
+Develop Human resource policies and Chief People Chief People Officer strategies for approval by the Board of Officer Directors including training, industrial relations Chief Deeple Divisional Managers or Heads of b.
+Nomination of officers to enter into Chief People Divisional Managers or Heads of contracts of employment regarding staff, Officer Departments agency staff or consultancy service contracts Chief Reenle Chief People Officer c.
+Ensure that all employees are issued with a contract of employment in a form Chief People Officer Chief People Officer UIICEI